LaMitaOne/useless-things/README.md

  **WebGPU4Delphi**

 Is the start of a port of https://github.com/eliemichel/WebGPU-Cpp.
 The DLL loads, you get a surface, and yea... then loading something into it...
 BOOM!
 It explodes right into your face.
 Nah, seriously: It crashes constantly.
 I tried around a lot but couldn't get it running properly, so I let it be for now.
 But if someone wants to pick up the fight... this is a starting point.
+Got a color painted now yipeee but a cube crash at shader or pipeline...but anyway a bit more now...